rustamjafar/www/docs/notes/en/26/README.md

 # mirror's edge: the conglomerate

-i found it interesting the openning speech of protagonist in mirror's edge video game. below is the part transcript:
+i found it interesting the openning speech of protagonist in mirror's edge video game. below is the partial transcript:

 > once, the city used to pulse with energy. dirty and dangerous, but alive
 > and wonderful. now it's something else. the changes came slowly at first.